 The upper respiratory self care market is crowded with many brands, ingredients, claims, and offers.
 Walking down the cold and allergy aisles of retail stores can make consumers dizzy from the assortment and sheer number of products on shelves, each making similar but not exactly the same claims.
 This makes the cold and allergy aisle a complex section for consumers to navigate.
 Much of this complexity is rooted in the fact that colds, the flu, and allergies all affect the upper respiratory system—yet each condition has symptoms that set it apart, as well as symptoms that overlap with each other.

 In 2014, global demand for finished lubricants is estimated at 39.4 million tons, a marginal decline from 2013.
 Automotive lubricants account for over 50% of the total demand, with industrial products and greases accounting for the balance.
 Asia-Pacific is the largest lubricant-consuming region, accounting for over 40% of global demand, compared to North America, which accounts for just 22%.

 Passenger car motor oils (PCMO) are defined by their quality specifications, viscosity, and, from a labeling point of view, the basestocks used to blend the product.

-In January 2014, Kline, a worldwide consulting and research firm serving needs of organizations in the lubricants and base stocks industry, introduced its monthly Base Stock Margin Index, a characterization of recent cash margin contributions in the U.S. base oil market over the past 24 months.
+In January 2014, Kline & Company, a worldwide consulting and research firm serving needs of organizations in the lubricants and base stocks industry, introduced its monthly Base Stock Margin Index, a characterization of recent cash margin contributions in the U.S. base oil market over the past 24 months.